PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI2.md

 Now we have identified our implicit biases, we can look at the possible causes.
 Some scholars argue that many of the common prejudices of people brought up in 'The West' (partially) originate from having a Eurocentric worldview.

-__2.2a__ Watch the video 'What's your worldview?' by Impact 360 institute:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/VXnSE0uvwzM?controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-*Video 1.
-What's your worldview?*

 __Worldview (definition):__
 >We can understand worldview as a mental model of reality.
 It contains a comprehensive framework of ideas and attitudes about the world, ourselves.
 Our worldview is shaped by our inherited characteristics (identity), lived experience, values, attitudes, habits and more.
 These elements of ourselves vary from one person to another.
 Therefore, even though some parts of a worldview are shared by many people in a community, other parts differ for individuals, so worldviews are both shared and unique ([Source](https://exchange.actua.ca/traininglist/training_en/antiracism/positionality_and_worldview)).

-__2.2b__ Read the article [Eurocentrism](https://unm-historiography.github.io/metahistory/essays/postmodern/eurocentrism.html) by Keena Hays to find out how this particular worldview reinforces western beliefs of superiority.
+__2.2a__ To refresh you memory, scan through the article [Eurocentrism](https://unm-historiography.github.io/metahistory/essays/postmodern/eurocentrism.html) by Keena Hays, which was part of yesterday's DataLab preparation.

-__2.2c__ How does the Mercator map fit within the Eurocentric worldview?
+__2.2b__ How does the Mercator map fit within the Eurocentric worldview?
 In your answer, refer to the concept of 'bias' and/or 'fairness'.
 Write your answer down.

 <img src="./images/mercator.jpg" alt="Mercator projection" width="400">

 *Figure 3.
 Mercator world map projection.*

-__2.2d__ Give at least three examples of how a worldview such as Eurocentrism can lead to bias in a dataset?
+__2.2c__ Give at least three examples of how a worldview such as Eurocentrism can lead to bias in a dataset?
 Write your answer down.

 ## 3) Workshop: Open Images & A Designer's Critical Alphabet